liberu-genealogy/php-gedcom/README.md

 * php-gedcom 2.0+ requires PHP 8.3 (or later).
 GEDCOM 5.5.1 only
 * php-gedcom 3.0+ requires PHP 8.4 (or later).
 GEDCOM 5.5.1 only
 * php-gedcom 4.0+ requires PHP 8.4 (or later).
-GEDCOM 5.5.1 and GEDCOM X
+GEDCOM 5.5.1 and GEDCOM X with performance optimizations

 ## Installation